Largie Ramazani: Almería

 On 24 August 2020, free agent Ramazani signed a five-year contract with Spanish Segunda División club UD Almería.
 On 14 August 2022, he scored his first La Liga goal for Almería after promotion, in a 2–1 defeat against Real Madrid.

 On 1 October 2023, Ramazani provided a hat-trick of assists to Luis Suarez's hat-trick in a 3–3 draw against Granada CF.

 Leeds United

 On 22 August 2024, Ramazani signed a four-year contract with EFL Championship club Leeds United for an undisclosed fee.
-On 28 April 2025, Ramazani scored his first brace with Leeds, netting two goals after coming off of the bench in a 4-0 win vs. Bristol City.
-On 3 May 2025, Ramazani won the Championship title with Leeds following a 2-1 victory over Plymouth Argyle at Home Park.
+On 28 April 2025, Ramazani scored his first brace with Leeds, netting two goals after coming off of the bench in a 4–0 win vs. Bristol City.
+On 3 May 2025, Ramazani won the Championship title with Leeds following a 2–1 victory over Plymouth Argyle at Home Park.

+Valencia (loan)

 On 28 August 2025 he joined La Liga club Valencia on loan for the season.

+Burnley (loan)

+On 1 September 2026, Ramazani joined EFL Championship club Burnley on loan for the remainder of the 2026-27 season.